Local Change towards More Sustainable food production

 Partners

-LOCoMOS is in partnership with local administrations, associations, and the University of Turin.
+LOCoMOS is a partnership with local administrations, associations, and the University of Turin.
 The city councils of Cella Monte, Ottiglio, and Sala support the initiative by providing their insight on new strategies for the local context.
 Involved associations include farmers, beekeepers, and citizens, such as Aspromiele, the largest beekeepers association in Italy.
 Slow Food, Rete Radiè Resh, Legambiente, and BEE HUMAN are active citizen associations in the field of food and sustainability.
 The Università di Torino – DISAFA is the most important university institution in the area providing essential scientific support.

 Local partner